Three

 often referred to as "corkiness", unfortunately will not dissipate,

-no matter how long the wine is open, nor how violent the decanting.)
+no matter how long the wine is open, nor how vigorous the decanting.)

 She